-David’s first memory of yoga was when his father did a headstand and he clambered next to him in his diaper trying to imitate him.
-For many years, he practiced with his father who has never attended any studio classes and has had a steady daily self-practice to this day.
+David’s first memory of yoga is of his father doing a headstand while David clambered next to him trying to copy him.
+For many years, David practiced with his father who has not attended a single studio class and has a steady daily self-practice to this day.

 He has since completed several trainings in yoga, pranayama and meditation to further develop his practice and improve his knowledge of how the body works.